zenparsing/esdown/README.md

 **esdown** is an ES6+ to ES5 compiler, written in ES6.
-It will allow you to write programs using next-generation Javascript features without having to wait for Node or browsers to fully implement ES6+ features.
+It will allow you to write programs using next-generation Javascript features without having to wait for Node or browsers to fully implement them.

 **esdown** can also be used as a runtime environment for executing ES6+ programs on top of Node.

 You can demo **esdown** by using the [browser REPL](http://esparse.org/esdown/repl/).

-Source maps are not required when debugging code translated with **esdown**.
-One of the fundamental design goals is that *the output should look like the input*.
-Line numbers, whitespace and comments are all maintained.

 For more information: